boltops-tools/cody/docs/_docs/conventions.md

 ## Project Name

-It will set the codebuild project name by inferring the name of the parent folder.
+It will set the CodeBuild project name by inferring the name of the parent folder.
 For example, if the parent folder is `demo`.

     cd demo
     cody deploy